NCEAS/eml/docs/eml-semantic-annotation-primer.md

 http://purl.obolibrary.org/obo/CHEBI_16526 http://purl.obolibrary.org/obo/RO_0000087 http://purl.obolibrary.org/obo/CHEBI_76413 .

-These are three URIs-- representing the Subject, Predicate, and Object of a Triple.
+These are three URIs here-- representing the Subject, Predicate, and Object of a Triple.
 The "." indicates the end of the Triple.
+Of course, you would need to know that these three URI's are intended to be interpreted as an RDF Triple.
 Dereferencing these URIs (e.g. a Web browser or specialized application) one can see that this Triple represents the statement:

 "Carbon dioxide"(Subject) "has role"(Predicate) "Greenhouse Gas"(Object)